-General Advising Issues and Information
+General Advising Issues

 In the past, students have expressed a wide array of wishes of their advisors-ranging simply from someone to help choose courses to someone to help them navigate much more than just their academic life at Swarthmore.
 Although we no longer ask, "What do you expect from your advisor?", it is clearly the case that students will have as wide a range of expectations as ever.
 Therefore, one of the first things you may wish to do is consider how you will clearly articulate your expectations for the relationship.
 See more on this below.

 As an academic advisor, your primary job is to help students select the courses that will give them the best liberal arts education possible and to approve the student's initial enrollment and all applications to change (by dropping and/or adding a course) the program for which she or he initially enrolled.
 In order to help students choose programs tailored to their individual abilities, interests, and needs, please consider discussing performance/interests in high school, study abroad, experimentation with new fields of study, long-range career goals, and possible interest in graduate study.
 Based on talks with your advisees and their formal records, encourage them to design a program of study, especially in the first year, which is sufficiently broad and challenging but not overwhelming.

 Ideally, though, your role as academic advisor will go beyond formal approval of enrollment selections.
 In addition to helping students select courses, it is our hope that the relationship you develop with your advisees will allow for easy discussions on issues such as setting goals, time management, balancing academics with other parts of life, adjusting to the academic rigors of Swarthmore College, and more.
 In short, a discussion on how to achieve and maintain academic success at Swarthmore.
 You should familiarize yourself with College resources and academic programs so that you can recommend when issues arise or more generally.